34228586

 Henry Arundell – 8

-After a difficult patch with England, Arundell sparkled off the bench with a clever chip-kick, finishing off a break, and securing a late intercept try.
+After an inconsistent period with England, Arundell showed flair with a clever chip kick, finished off Dan Frost’s break, and secured a late intercept try.

 Tom de Glanville – 7

-Stepping in at fullback, de Glanville linked well in attack, displaying sharpness and vision.
+Coming on at fullback, de Glanville was sharp and linked up well in attack.

 Austin Emens – 7